 In this case, it is the lateral pterygoid that can activate these satellite trigger points in the medial pterygoid.
 It is therefore worthwhile to have a look at it, too, and to massage it if necessary.

 It is not easy to palpate the muscle or to feel its fibers contracting.
 Nevertheless, I’ll provide you with an instruction – for all those who would like to try it.

 Do not worry if you don’t want to try it or if you are unable to feel the muscle.
-Even so, you will find the area to be massaged without any problems.
+Even then, you will find the area you need to massage without any problems.

-The palpation of this muscle is performed intraorally, i.e. you have to put your fingers into your mouth.
-That’s why I first of all recommend washing your hands.
+The palpation of this muscle is performed intraorally, i.e. you need to put your fingers into your mouth.
+That’s why I recommend washing your hands upfront.

 Furthermore, you should take it slowly.
-In order to feel the muscle and to perform the self-massage, you have to reach quite deep into your mouth which could evoke the pharyngal reflex.
+In order to feel the muscle and to perform the self-massage, you need to reach quite deep into your mouth which could evoke the pharyngeal reflex.
 Slow approach helps to avoid that.